SleeplessOne1917/lemmy-bot/README.md

 For lemmy versions 0.17.x, use lemmy-bot 0.3.9 and lower.
-For lemmy versions 0.18.x, use lemmy-bot 0.4.0 and up
+For lemmy versions 0.18.x, use lemmy-bot 0.4.0 and up For lemmy versions 0.19.x, use lemmy-bot 0.5.0 and up

 ## Documentation